- Cairo, Egypt

-Although it's currently a place to avoid, at some point the social and political turmoil will die down and Cairo will once again be one of the world's must-go destinations.
+Although many travelers currently avoid it, at some point the social and political turmoil will die down and Cairo will once again be one of the world's must-go destinations.
 There's the beautiful setting by the Nile, and amid all the chaos is faded grandeur in Paris-like architecture downtown.
 But it's as a gateway to the Giza pyramids and the spectacular treasures of the Egyptian Museum that should place Cairo on anyone's travel list.

 All of Jordan (with the exception of the unattractive capital) is filled with magic and wonder, culminating in Petra.
 This ancient city hewn from rock is unlike anywhere else on earth, with great sculpted temples created by desert tribes.
 This is one of the most remarkable cities ever built, and it's especially spectacular as the sun sets and at night.